simboden/BVtkNodes/docs/ug_nodes.rst

 You need to select correct reader node depending on your data type.
 Note that you may need to adjust reader settings and/or add *Custom Code* to some readers, depending on your case and data.
+For example, to force the parallel OpenFOAM reader *vtkPOpenFOAMReader* to read the decomposed case files instead of reconstructed serial case files, you must add custom code `SetCaseType(0)` to the reader node.

 * *vtkXMLUnstructuredGridReader* for **.vtu** files
 * *vtkPolyDataReader* for some **.vtk** files